Lebogang95/Flutter-Custom-Widgets/README.md

 ## Setup Guidlines
 ### Android

-No setup required for this project as it only contains views.
-Just pull the project from the stable branch and run to your Android/iOS device.
+No setup is required for the Android project.
+Just download the apk using the link below and install on your Android device.
+The minimum Android version supported is Jelly Bean (4.1).

+### iOS

+To run the iOS project you need a Macbook with the latest version of Xcode installed as well as Android Studio.
+In the future there will be a Test Flight link.